dselivanov/text2vec/README.md

 The package has [issue tracker on GitHub](https://github.com/dselivanov/text2vec/issues) where I'm filing feature requests and notes for future work.
 Any ideas are appreciated.

 Contributors are welcome.
-If you like it, you can help by
+You can help by

-- testing and leaving feedback on the [GitHub issuer tracker](https://github.com/dselivanov/text2vec/issues) (preferably) or directly by email.
+- testing and leaving feedback on the [GitHub issuer tracker](https://github.com/dselivanov/text2vec/issues) (preferably) or directly by e-mail.
 - forking and contributing.
 Vignettes, docs, tests, and use cases are very welcome.
-- or just by giving me a star on [project page](https://github.com/dselivanov/text2vec) :-)
+- by giving me a star on [project page](https://github.com/dselivanov/text2vec) :-)